sindresorhus/execa/readme.md

 Type: `string`

-Explicitly set the value of `argv[0]` sent to the child process.
+Explicitly set the value of `argv[0]` sent to the subprocess.
 This will be set to `file` if not specified.

 #### uid

 Type: `number`

-Sets the user identity of the process.
+Sets the user identity of the subprocess.

 #### gid

 Type: `number`

-Sets the group identity of the process.
+Sets the group identity of the subprocess.

 #### windowsVerbatimArguments